Half a million immigrants could eventually get US citizenship under a sweeping new plan from Biden - KESQ

 The parole-in-place process allows qualifying immigrants to get on the path to U.S. permanent residency without leaving the country, removing a common barrier for those without legal status but married to Americans.
 Flores called it “the biggest win for the immigrant rights movement since the announcement of DACA 12 years ago.”

-The same progressives who were infuriated with Biden’s asylum order praised the president on Tuesday.
-Rep. Pramila Jayapal, D-Wash., who leads the Congressional Progressive Caucus, commended Biden and said the actions would help keep American families together.

-“Many Americans would be shocked to hear that when a U.S. citizen marries an undocumented person, their spouse is not automatically eligible for citizenship,” she said. ”Imagine loving someone, marrying them, and then still continuing to fear you would be separated from them.

-Associated Press writers Christine Fernando in Racine, Wis., Valerie Gonzalez in McAllen, Texas, and Stefanie Dazio in Los Angeles contributed to this report.
+Associated Press writer Valerie Gonzalez in McAllen, Texas, and Stefanie Dazio in Los Angeles contributed to this report.